inexorgame-obsolete/wiki-mirror/How-to-Contribute-Content.md

 ### How should I contribute?

 The best way is to communicate with us directly.
 Show us your content and convince us that we need your content in the game.
-For ways how to contact us see [[Developing Communication]].
+For ways how to contact us see [[Contact]].